Monte Melkonian: Public image

-Views and beliefs

-Political views
+Political and moral views

 Melkonian was an Armenian nationalist and a revolutionary socialist.
 Throughout his life he sympathized with Marxism–Leninism, which was also the ideology of ASALA.
 Vorbach wrote in 1994 that his writings "expose him as an Armenian nationalist and a committed socialist of the Marxist-Leninist variety."
 According to his brother he "had not always been a communist, but he had never been an ex-communist."
-Melkonian hoped that the Soviet Union would "reform itself, democratize, and promote personal freedoms" and did not abandon hope in Soviet Armenia until the end of the Soviet era appeared inevitable.
+Melkonian hoped that the Soviet Union would "reform itself, democratise, and promote personal freedoms" and did not abandon hope in Soviet Armenia until the end of the Soviet era appeared inevitable.
 Philip Marsden wrote that his career "reveals the profound shift in radical ideology—from revolutionary Marxism to nationalism."
 Marsden adds that in the 1980s his ideology came into conflict with a growing nationalism: "With ever greater difficulty, he squeezed the Armenian question into the context of left-wing orthodoxy, believing for instance that Armenia's independence from the Soviet Union would be a terrible error."
 In the 1980s he advocated for the Soviet takeover of Turkey's formerly Armenian populated areas and its unification with Soviet Armenia.
 Yet he likewise supported the idea that "the most direct way... to attain the right to live in 'Western Armenia' is by participating in the revolutionary struggle in Turkey" and considered the option of Armenian self-determination within a revolutionary Turkish or Kurdish state.
-In the 1980s, while in a French prison, he called for the creation of a guerilla force in eastern Turkey which would unite Kurdish rebels, left-wing Turks, and Armenian revolutionaries.
+In the 1980s, while in a French prison, he called for the creation of a guerrilla force in eastern Turkey which would unite Kurdish rebels, left-wing Turks, and Armenian revolutionaries.
 Vorbach summarized his views on Turkey:

-While in Poissy prison Monte drafted a political manifesto for his envisioned "Armenian Patriotic Liberation Movement," in which he outlines seven core principles: 1) revolutionary internationalism, 2) democracy and self-determination, 3) socialism, 4) feminism, 5) environmentalism, 6) anti-imperialism, and 7) peace and disarmament.
+While in Poissy prison, Melkonian drafted a political manifesto for his envisioned "Armenian Patriotic Liberation Movement", in which he outlines seven core principles: 1) revolutionary internationalism, 2) democracy and self-determination, 3) socialism, 4) feminism, 5) environmentalism, 6) anti-imperialism, and 7) peace and disarmament.

-By the early 1990s he saw Karabakh as a "sacred cause".
+By the early 1990s, he saw Karabakh as a "sacred cause".
 He is quoted as saying, "If we lose Karabakh, we turn the final page of our people's history."
+He was quoted by The Moscow Times in 1993: "There's bound to be a coup d'etat in Turkey sometime in the next 10 years.
+During the immediate post-coup chaos, we'll take Nakhichevan - easy!"

-Monte was also an internationalist.
+Melkonian was also an internationalist.
 In an article titled "Imperialism in the New World Order" he declared his support for socialist movements in Palestine, South Africa, Central America and elsewhere.
 He also espoused environmentalism from an anti-capitalist perspective.
 According to one author his economic views were influenced by the Beirut-based Armenian Marxist economist Alexander Yenikomshian.

-Maile Melkonian, Monte's sister, wrote in response to David Rieff's 1997 article in Foreign Affairs that Melkonian was never associated with and was not a supporter of the views of the Armenian Revolutionary Federation (Dashnaks).
+Maile Melkonian, Melkonian's sister, wrote in 1997 that he was never associated with and was not a supporter of the views of the Armenian Revolutionary Federation (Dashnaks).